dDipankar/CRISPER-CAS9/README.md

 Group 8 (40337): All except ME, EOC, polyT, and lowest 4000
 Group 9 (36566): All except ME, EOC, polyT, and lowest 8000 Group 10 (29041): All except ME, EOC, polyT, and lowest 1600

+# Classification of Guides:
+- Excellent: min cutting score -10.003659369999999 and max cutting score  -5.0002097399999998.
+Less the cutting score more                  excellent the guide is
+- Moderate: min cutting score -4.999916121 and max cutting score -1.000090874
+- Poor: min cutting score -0.999961177 and max cutting score 1.999324657 for binary classification, we have labeled 'Excellent' as 1 ; 'Moderate' and 'Poor' as 0.
+So cutting score<= -5.00 is positive label threshold>-5.00 is negative label.
+So threshold is -5.00